Workshop 1: “Reforming the security sector in Africa: what answers to the capability challenges of the Armed Forces?”

 Mr. Ahmedou OULD ABDALLAH has served with the United Nations in a number of capacities, including as the Secretary-General’s Special Representative for Burundi and Special Coordinator for New and Renewable Sources of Energy and Energy Issues.
 Mr. Ould-Abdallah also held a number of positions with the Government of Mauritania, notably as Minister for Foreign Affairs and Cooperation and Ambassador to the United States.

-Emmanuela Claudia DEL RE
+Emmanuela Claudia DEL RESpeaker

 Emanuela C. Del Re has always been engaged in foreign policy.
 Italian scholar, sociologist, she is an expert in international relations, security, geopolitics,